IESHAAN2002/Pixel-To-Plate/README.md

 - **DuckDuckGo Search**: For retrieving up-to-date nutritional information
 - **YOLO Varients**: For Identifying the ingredients best was YOLOv8_x
 - **Facebook/nllb-200-distilled-600M**: It is a distilled version of Meta’s No Language Left Behind (NLLB) model
-- **Facebook/m2m100-418M**: For transalating the recipe instructions which is a fully multilingual model trained on 100 languages
+- **Facebook/m2m100-418M**: Fully multilingual model trained on 100 languages
-- **Helsinki-NLP/opus-mt-en-hi (MarianMT)**: Known for its lightweight architecture, tailored for the English–Hindi language
+- **Helsinki-NLP/opus-mt-en-hi (MarianMT)**: Lightweight architecture, tailored for the English–Hindi language

 **🔍 Note:**
 > We explored the use of advanced vision-based and multilingual models as part of the project.